rnosov/react-reveal/README.md

 # React Reveal

-Easily add reveal animation to any React component.
-It is compatible with the excellent [animate.css](https://daneden.github.io/animate.css/) library but you can use any CSS based animations.
+Easily add reveal animations to your React apps. [react-reveal](https://www.npmjs.com/package/react-reveal) is compatible with the excellent [animate.css](https://daneden.github.io/animate.css/) library and [Create React App](https://github.com/facebookincubator/create-react-app) scaffolding.
+Following examples assume that you're using animate.css but you can replace it with any other CSS animation effects toolkit.

 [Live Demo](https://www.solarleague.org/) - scroll down to see the reveal animation.